 For objective 3, Russet Burbank potatoes will be planted in common garden microplots

 containing the sampled soil (Figure 1.3).
+Russet Burbank potatoes will be used because of there susceptibility to common soilborne plant pathogens.
 More specifically, after soils are characterized in objective 2, they will all be transferred to a common location and used to fill microplots.
 The location of these microplots has yet to be determined but the PIs plan to install them on a farm in Pullman, WA.
-The treatment structure of the trial will be two-way factorial design where each level of the first factor (soil: virgin and non-virgin soil) will be replicated 5 times within each level of the second factor (state: Washington and Oregon).
-Microplots will be arranged in a randomized complete block design along the predominate environmental gradient at the site of installation.
+The treatment structure of the trial will be two-way factorial design where each level of the first factor (soil: virgin and non-virgin soil) will be replicated 5 times within each level of the second factor (location: the Columbia Basin and Skagit valley).
+Microplots will be arranged in a randomized complete block design along the predominant environmental gradient at the site of installation.
 Disease expression will be assessed at least five times throughout the growing season.
 Yields and tuber quality will be determined for each experimental unit (plant in microplot).
 Objective 3 will be completed by DL Wheeler.

-Finally, for objective 4, associations between virgin and non-virgin soils and soil properties will be first visualized (Figure 1.4).
-Ordination methods (e.g. non-metric multidimensional scaling, principal components analysis, etc), boxplots, and scatterplots will be used to visualize data from objective 2.
+Finally, for objective 4, associations between virgin and non-virgin soils and soil properties will be visualized (Figure 1.4).
+Ordination methods (e.g. non-metric multidimensional scaling, principal components analysis, etc.), boxplots, and scatterplots will be used to visualize data from objective 2.
 Boxplots and dotplots will be used to visualize data from objective 3.
 (Figure 1.4).
 Differences between soil properties, potato yields, and disease expression will be investigated with standard statistical procedures like analysis of variance (ANOVA) and permutational multivariate analysis of variance (PERMANOVA).
 Relationships between soil properties, potato yields, and disease expression will further be elucidated with various classical and machine learning models.
 Models will be compared and results from the models that perform the best will be presented.
 Assumptions required for the analyses described above will be inspected visually and tested empirically.
 Objective 4 will be completed by all PIs.

 Collaboration: